 Celia V. Andrade, MPA

 A refugee from Vietnam, Albert has devoted his career to addressing the needs of low-income refugees, immigrants and senior homeowners.
-As Director for PACE’s Work Opportunities Division, he oversees the Transitional Subsidized Employment and Handy Worker Programs.
-Albert has over 37 years of experience helping more than 150,000 refugees, immigrants, seniors and disabled homeowners find employment and housing solutions.
+As Director of PACE Housing he oversees the Transitional Subsidized Employment and Handy Worker Programs.
+Albert has 4 decades of experience helping more than 150,000 refugees, immigrants, seniors and disabled homeowners find employment and housing solutions.
 He has extensive expertise with federal, state, county and city programming and funding and an in-depth knowledge of employment training and housing services.
 Before joining PACE, Albert worked for the U.S. government, including 3 years at the American Embassy during the Vietnam War.

 Andrea Giese, MBA